aws-samples/aws-appsync-iot-core-realtime-dashboard/README.md

 $ node create-sensors.js
 ```

-_*Note - this will create the sensor using your default AWS profile account and region.
-If you have not specified a default region in your local AWS configuration, it will default to us-east-1._
+*Note - this will create the sensors using your default AWS CLI profile*

 If you do not have a **default** profile or you are using a profile other than **default**, run the app with an AWS_PROFILE environment variable specifiying the profile name you would like to use.

 Replace [my-aws-profile] with the name of your profile:

 ```
-$ AWS_PROFILE=[my-aws-profile] node create-sensor.js
+$ AWS_PROFILE=[my-aws-profile] node create-sensors.js
 ```

 ## Run the Web App